fraunhofer-izi/geotag/README.md

 Press `h` after getoag has loaded to receive help.
 Sub-windows of geotag list all available options at the top of the window.

+# License

+Copyright (C) 2019 Gesellschaft zur Foerderung der angewandten Forschung e.V. acting on behalf of its Fraunhofer Institute for Cell Therapy and Immunology (IZI).

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see http://www.gnu.org/licenses/.